laneboysrc/rc-headless-transmitter/configurator/nodejs-uart-websocket-bridge/README.md

 # UART to Websocket bridge protocol

-This tool can be connected to a *Headless TX* via the UART.
-It exposes the *Headless TX* to a *configurator* using the Websocket protocol.
+This tool can be connected to a *headless transmitter* via the UART.
+It exposes the *headless transmitter* to a *configurator* using the Websocket protocol.

 Please refer to the [configurator](../../doc/configurator.md) documentation for more information.